Say what you like about beautiful Barry…and I know there’s many a tasty tale to tell about our often turbulent town.

 The Voice of Our Community

 Sue Vincent-Jones, blogging as Mrs SVJ, is a Barry born journalist, editor, and activist.
 She writes about Barry – and her life in the wider world, through the eyes of a, quirky and queer, local girl done good.

-Written exclusively for the Vale’s newest newspaper, and digital platform, The Glamorgan Star, this week’s ‘Passing Comment’ column, an addition to the infamous Sue’s Views collection, can be found here.
+Written exclusively for the Vale’s newest newspaper, and digital platform, The Glamorgan Star, her latest ‘Passing Comment’ column, an addition to the infamous Sue’s Views collection, can be found here.